5-quid-coders/apescrape-site/_help/3workflows.md

 Workflows can also be edited to allow you to change your mind after setup.

-Finally, data collected during a Workflow can be exported as an Excel (.xslx) file, allowing you to analyse your data in the most comfortable way for you.
+Finally, data collected during a Workflow can be exported as an Excel (.xlsx) file, allowing you to analyse your data in the most comfortable way for you.
 More information on Exporting is available [here.](./7exporting.md)